jyoti145/to-do-list-mern/README.md

 # MERN To-Do List App

 ## Introduction
-This is a simple MERN (MongoDB, Express.js, React, Node.js) To-Do List application.
-It consists of a frontend built with React and a backend built with Node.js and Express, connected to a MongoDB database.
+This is a simple MERN (MongoDB, Express.js, Node.js) To-Do List application.
+It consists of a frontend built with javascript and a backend built with Node.js and Express, connected to a MongoDB database.

 ## Features
 - Create, read, update, and delete tasks in the to-do list.